mamun2519/learn-devOps-concept/Networking/readme.md

 ⇒When a bigger network is divided into smaller networks, to maintain security, then that is known as Subnetting.
 So, maintenance is easier for smaller networks.
 For example, if we consider a [**class A address**](https://www.geeksforgeeks.org/introduction-of-classful-ip-addressing), the possible number of hosts is 224 for each network, it is obvious that it is difficult to maintain such a huge number of hosts, but it would be quite easier to maintain if we divide the network into small parts.

+### What Is DNS

+⇒ The Domain Name System (DNS) turns domain names into IP addresses, which browsers use to load internet pages.
+Every device connected to the internet has its own IP address, which is used by other devices to locate the device.
+DNS servers make it possible for people to input normal words into their browsers, such as [Fortinet.com](http://fortinet.com/), without having to keep track of the IP address for every website.

 ### Role Of Networking In DevOps

 - Infrastructure Provisioning